LastAncientOne/Data-Science/README.md

         - Binary, nominal data, and ordinal data
         Categorical variables take category or label values and place an individual into one of several groups.
   - Type of data measurements
-    1. Nominal
+    1. Nominal - names or labels variable
-    2. Ordinal
+    2. Ordinal - non-numeric concepts like satisfaction, happiness, discomfort, etc.
-    3. Interval
+    3. Interval - numeric scales in which we know both the order and the exact differences between the values
+    4. Ratio - measurement scales

 * Visualize distributions
   - Univariate visualization
   - Bivariate visualization